KontentWave/piwigo-cpt-plugin/README.md

 Temporary Workarounds:

-- Admins can drop a custom CSS file in `local/css/` targeting `.cpt-album-card` (or the container class you use) to adjust padding / fonts.
+- Admins can drop a custom CSS file in `local/css/` targeting `.cpt-album` (or the wrapping `.cpt-album-manager` container) to adjust spacing or typography.
-- To disable enhancement styling entirely, comment out the plugin stylesheet enqueue line in `template/style.css` (functionality unaffected).

 If you test additional themes, please open an issue with a screenshot + theme name to expand this matrix.